 All those years ago we organised womens and youths & boys road relays in Aldershot which attracted huge entries and were the most popular in the country.
 As well as the schools we got great help from the Army and we used Army Junior Units as venues for our Cross Country Leagues.
 In conjunction with the former Aldershot Borough Council, we used to hold an evening sports meeting which was often the introduction for young school children and young servicemen to the sport.
 The Aldershot Council also helped us to buy an old Army hut which we re-erected in Aldershot Park as our club headquarters at our grass track.
 You can see from this that the Aldershot Club was very much on the up and one of the most talked about clubs in the country.

 The Farnham Club, whose colours were red, were mainly a harriers club based at the Memorial Ground in Farnham with its unique grass 300 yards track.
 The club organised a very popular Paarlauf each year, which always attracted International athletes.
 They also organised a very popular Cross Country Relay in Farnham Park which had a very good entry.
 The club was made up mainly of seniors with most of the administration undertaken by Alan Mason, who was one of the first coaches to go through the Loughborough Summer School under the legendary founder of the coaching system in this country, Geoff Dyson.
-The leading athlete was Ron Stonehouse (click here for more on Ron), who had the misfortune to be a contemporary of Brasher, Shirley, Disley, Chataway, Norris, Pirie and Driver and would in any other era have been one of the greats of the sport.
+The leading athlete was Ron Stonehouse (click here for more on Ron), (Click here for a thank you letter to Ron form Chris Boxer) who had the misfortune to be a contemporary of Brasher, Shirley, Disley, Chataway, Norris, Pirie and Driver and would in any other era have been one of the greats of the sport.
 Ron ran in the curtain up to the legendary Kuts/Chataway race which was run at White City.